The Irishman: Filming

 Principal photography was originally set to start in August 2017, in and around New York City, and would continue through December 2017.
 Instead, filming began on September 18, 2017, in New York City and in the Mineola and Williston Park sections of Long Island, and wrapped on March 5, 2018, for a total of 108 days.
 Additional scenes were filmed in the Hudson Valley in Salisbury Mills and Suffern, among other sites, including Paterson, New Jersey.
 A posture coach was hired to instruct De Niro, Pacino, and Pesci on how to comport themselves like much younger men.
 The picture was primarily shot on 35 mm film with Arricam STs and LTs, and with RED Heliums for sections shot on digital, with two IR-capable Arri Alexa Minis as witness-cameras for the de-aging.
+Additionally, a Phantomflex camera was used to achieve high frame rates (300-700 fps) for slow-motion sequences.
+This was done to create to a more contemplative and surreal atmosphere, altering the audience's perception of time, as desired by Scorsese, allowing viewers to examine these moments as if they were still photographs in motion.

 All scenes that required de-aging effects were shot digitally with a custom three-camera rig they called the "three-headed monster".
+Cinematographer Rodrigo Prieto’s approach to filming these scenes was to ensure that the use of CGI did not interfere with the lighting.
+He wanted to light the scenes exactly as he would have without any CGI technology involved.
+To preserve this lighting during the de-aging process, the team used color charts, reference spheres, and still photographs on set, allowing for precise digital mapping and accurate recreation of the original lighting in post-production.

+The Camera Language is described as "character driven" by Pietro.
+Frank Sheeran's character is introverted and views his involvement in the mob as simply a job.
+This was reflected in the cinematography, with simple shots and pans used for him, in contrast to the more dynamic camera movements employed for other characters.
+But the film's visual style, is also used to signify a character's energy or motivation beyond Frank Sheeran's.
+An example is Joe Gallo's introduction, where Scorsese designed a shot to present him like a rockstar, with the camera moving through foreground flashes and TV lights.
+Prieto further describes Scorsese’s meticulous shot planning as rhythmic and editing-focused always keeping the dramatic structure of the story in mind.